Macarena: Jeffrey A. Harvey physics parody

+Pitbull sampling

+In 2012, Cuban-American rapper Pitbull and Dominican rapper Sensato recorded the song titled "Global Warming" as the intro song from his seventh studio album of the same name.
+The song sampled the Bayside Boys remix.

-Jay-5 version
+Jay-5 versions

-Reggae and dancehall artist Jay-5 released the album "The Dancehall Macarena" on VP Records in 2015, featuring the song, 'Dancehall Macarena,' an upbeat fusion of dancehall moves, inspired by the infectious ’90s classic.
+Reggae and dancehall artist Jay-5 released the album The Dancehall Macarena on VP Records in 2015, featuring the song "Dancehall Macarena", an upbeat fusion of dancehall moves, inspired by the infectious '90s classic.

-The single, 'Dancehall Macarena' is the first official Jamaican dancehall line dance. and gained over 1.6 million views on YouTube.
+The single "Dancehall Macarena" is the first official Jamaican dancehall line dance and gained over 1.6 million views on YouTube.

-The success of "Dancehall Macarena" inspired a popular reggaeton version in 2016, "Dancehall Macarena Remix," by Colombian reggaeton artist, Japanese featuring Jay-5.
+The success of "Dancehall Macarena" inspired a popular reggaeton version in 2016, "Dancehall Macarena Remix", by Colombian reggaeton artist Japanese featuring Jay-5.

 Gente de Zona version

-In 2016, Cuban duo Gente de Zona teamed up with Los del Río released a new joint version of the song, with new lyrics.
+In 2016, Cuban duo Gente de Zona teamed up with Los del Río and released a new joint version of the song, with new lyrics.